How to Become an Informatics Nurse

 How Much Do Informatics Nurses Make?

-While Informatics Nurses who earn below the 25th percentile can make up to $71,000 annually, the top-paid Informatics Nurses can make up to $188,000 per year.
+While Informatics Nurses who earn in the 25th percentile can make up to $79,500 annually, the top-paid Informatics Nurses can make up to $185,500 annually.

 Job Outlook for Informatics Nurses

-Although the Bureau of Labor Statistics (BLS) does not report a job outlook report specifically for Nurse Informaticists, they do project that employment of health information technicians is projected to grow 8% from 2019 to 2029, which is much faster than the average for all occupations (4%).
+Although the Bureau of Labor Statistics (BLS) does not report a job outlook report specifically for Informatics Nurses, they project that employment of Health Information Technologists is projected to grow 9% from 2020 to 2030, which is much faster than the average for all occupations (8%).

-Much of this growth will result from an increase in the demand for healthcare services and ever-advancing technology.
+Much of this growth will result from increased demand for healthcare services and ever-advancing technology.

 A Career as an Informatics Nurse

-Are You Ready to Start Your Career as a Nurse Informaticist?
+Are You Ready to Start Your Career as an Informatics Nurse?

-If you’re the type of individual who can juggle many responsibilities and feel as comfortable working with technology as you do with people, then a career in Informatics Nursing cold suit you well.
+If you can juggle many responsibilities and feel as comfortable working with technology as you do with people, a career in Informatics Nursing could suit you well.

 You can rise to the challenge and begin your career journey by earning your BSN degree at Eagle Gate College.
 Contact us to learn more.